yinwang0/pysonar2/README.md

+(Notice 11/06/2013: Significant change has been merged into the master branch.
+PySonar2 now no longer relies on Jython's parser, but uses CPython to dump out ASTs as JSON.
+New bugs are stil being fixed, and code is much cleaner than before.
+If you see any problems, please file an issue.)

 ## PySonar2 - an advanced static analyzer for Python

 PySonar2 is a static analyzer for Python, which does global interprocedural analysis to infer types.
 To understand it, please refer to my blog posts: